+During initial meetings, external reviewers should work with school and college leadership to understand particular areas they would like reviewers to focus on.
 Meetings with faculty, students and staff should not include unit leadership.

-In addition, unit leadership may schedule a dinner meeting with the ERC and/or facility tours as appropriate.
-They should consult with the ERC on the desirability of these.
-Finally, there is flex time in the schedule template for ERC members to meet on their own to debrief.
+Unit leadership will schedule a dinner meeting with the ERC during the visit.
+Facility tours or other activities can be scheduled as appropriate.
+There is flex time in the schedule template for ERC members to meet on their own to debrief.
 Please work with unit representatives to schedule this to suit the ERC preferences.